1,000+ Opportunities

 “Supporting STEM education remains central to Battelle’s mission of advancing scientific innovation and strengthening communities. ”

-Based on current listing details, eligibility includes: 501(c)(3) nonprofit organizations in Central Ohio (Delaware, Fairfield, Franklin, Licking, Madison, Pickaway, and Union counties) developing or expanding innovative K-12 STEM education programs.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: 501(c)(3) nonprofit organizations developing or expanding K-12 STEM education programs in Central Ohio (Delaware, Fairfield, Franklin, Licking, Madison, Pickaway, and Union counties).
+Confirm the full requirements in the official notice before applying.